vratidc/vratidc.github.io/_projects/1_cinevoque.md

 ### ***Publications***

-- Pillai, Jayesh S., Amal Dev, and Amarnath Murugan.
-"Till We Meet Again: A Cinévoqué Experience."
-The 17th International Conference on Virtual-Reality Continuum and its Applications in Industry.
-ACM, 2019.
+- Pillai J.S., Murugan A. and Dev A. (2019).
+"Till We Meet Again: A Cinévoqué Experience (Demo)", in: 17th ACM SIGGRAPH International Conference on Virtual Reality Continuum and Its Applications in Industry (VRCAI) 2019, Brisbane, Australia.

-- Murugan, Amarnath, Jayesh S. Pillai, and Amal Dev.
-"Cinévoqué: Development of a Passively Responsive Framework for Seamless Evolution of Experiences in Immersive Live-Action Movies."
-25th ACM Symposium on Virtual Reality Software and Technology.
-ACM, 2019.
+- Murugan A., Dev A., and Pillai J.S.
+(2019).
+"Cinévoqué: Development of a Passively Responsive Framework for Seamless Evolution of Experiences in Immersive Live-Action Movies", in: The 25th ACM Symposium on Virtual Reality Software and Technology, Sydney, Australia.

-- Pillai, Jayesh S., Amarnath Murugan, and Amal Dev.
-"Cinévoqué: Design of a Passively Responsive Framework for Seamless Evolution of Experiences in Immersive Live-Action Movies."
-IFIP Conference on Human-Computer Interaction.
-Springer, Cham, 2019.
+- Pillai J.S., Murugan A. and Dev A. (2019).
+"Cinévoqué: Design of a Passively Responsive Framework for Seamless Evolution of Experiences in Immersive Live-Action Movies", in: 17th IFIP TC.13 International Conference on Human-Computer Interaction – INTERACT 2019, Paphos, Cyprus.

 ### ***Invited Talks***